farique1/msx-basic-dignified/Examples/README.md

 # MSX Basic example and conversions

+- Source file

 `CGK_source_test.bas`
 An MSX Basic test code to showcase some features of **MSX Basic Dignified.**
 The highlight observations are for the [`MSX Basic.sublime-syntax`](https://github.com/farique1/msx-basic-dignified/tree/master/SublimeTools)

-And several native MSX Basic converted with different settings.
+- Native MSX Basic converted with different settings.

 `CGK_conv_default.bas`
 Converted with no arguments.